Lactobacillus is a probiotic strain found in yogurt.

 Certain strains of probiotics have demonstrated positive results in treating diarrhea and gastroenteritis.
 According to a report published in the Journal of Pediatric Gastroenterology and Nutrition, probiotics are effective at combating different forms of diarrhea.

-One study published in the Journal of Pediatrics3, concluded that Lactobacillus species are a safe and effective form of treatment for children with infectious diarrhea.
+One study published in the Journal of Pediatrics concluded that Lactobacillus species are safe and effective for treating children with infectious diarrhea.

 2) Brain function

 Probiotics may be beneficial for brain function.
 Researchers at UCLA found that brain function improved among healthy women who regularly consumed yogurt containing probiotics.

 "Our findings indicate that some of the contents of yogurt may actually change the way our brain responds to the environment."

 Researchers have also suggested a connection between probiotics and anxiety.
 Studies have demonstrated the stress-reducing qualities of probiotics in mice.
 While this link remains untested in humans, the findings suggest possible ways in which probiotics can support the treatment of mental health problems.